 In agreement with previous studies, our results demonstrate the importance of E164, E353, and Y295 for catalysis.
 Mutating any of these residues to alanine results in a >85,000-fold reduction in catalytic efficiency (kcat/KM).
 However, beyond the catalytic residues, the systematic alanine scan of every residue within 12 Å of the ligand revealed mutations which have an equivalent functional effect to mutating the established catalytic residues to alanine.

 For example, the Q19A mutant showed a dramatic effect on function: catalytic efficiency decreased by 57,000-fold.
 Analysis of the crystal structure of BglB suggests that both the nitrogen and oxygen of the amide sidechain interact with hydroxyl groups on the substrate (Figure 3A).
-A multiple sequence alignment of the BglB enzyme family in the Pfam database (comprising 1,554 non-redundant proteins), revealed that Q19 is 95% conserved in this family (Figure 3B).
+A multiple sequence alignment of the BglB enzyme family in the Pfam database (including 1,554 non-redundant proteins), revealed that Q19 is 95% conserved in this family (Figure 3B).
 Unlike E353, the nucleophilic glutamate directly involved in the reaction chemistry, Q19 is not directly involved in the reaction.
 This is consistent with the theory that orientation of the substrate is a critical aspect of catalysis ("orbital steering") for which Q19 is likely crucial.
 (20) A crystal structure of BglB Q19A in complex with the 2-deoxy-2-fluoro--D-glucopyranose inhibitor may help elucidate the structural effect of this mutation.
-Based on molecular modeling, no major structural change for this mutant is predicted (Supplemental Figure 2A).
+Based on molecular modeling, no major structural change for this mutant is predicted (S3).

 Figure 3.
 Active site model and conservation analysis of BglB